klasnasman/portfolio/src/content/selected/upprop.md

 thumb: ../../assets/images/all/upprop.png
 ---

-A multi-tenant SaaS platform I built for [Korpen](https://korpenstockholm.zoezi.se/) teams, with team management, scheduling, and real-time chat.
+A SaaS platform I built for [Korpen](https://korpenstockholm.zoezi.se/) teams, with team management, scheduling, and real-time chat.
 Developed with Astro, React, and Supabase.